Symplectic resolution of orbifolds with homogeneous isotropy: Resolution of the normal bundle

+It only remains to make the form $\O_{\tilde F, \, \l}$ invariant by the transition functions $B_{\a \b}$ of the bundle $E$.
+As $B_{\a \b}$ take values in the compact group $G=N_{\UU(k)}(\G)$, we can make an average as in Proposition \ref{prop:resolution-fiber-Kahler} and the result follows.
+Note that the $J_{\tilde F}$-positivity is preserved after this average as the functions $B_{\a \b}$ act on $\tilde F$ by biholomorphisms. \end{proof}

-The proposition above shows that we can construct a symplectic form $\O_{\tilde{F}}$ on the fiber $\tilde{F}$ of $\tilde{\nu}_D$.
-Now we will globalize the construction to obtain a K\"ahler form in some small neighborhood of the exceptional locus $E$ of $\tilde\nu_D$.
-Note that we have a blow-up map
+The proposition above shows that we can construct a symplectic form $\O_{\tilde{F}}$ on the fiber $\tilde{F}$ of $\tilde{\nu}_D$ which coincides with the symplectic form of $F$ outside a neighborhood of the exceptional set $Z$.
+This gives a symplectic resolution of the normal fibers $F$ of $\nu_D$.
+Now we will globalize the construction to obtain a symplectic form in some small neighborhood of the exceptional locus $E=b^{-1}(D)$ of $\tilde\nu_D$.
+Note that the restriction $b|_E:E \to D$ is a fibre subbundle of $\tilde \nu_D$, whose fiber is $Z$.